ZhekaSholskiy/weblayout/README.md

 # weblayout

 It's a website for media company.
+Play RadioWWave.mp4 to see how it works.

 features:
   - cross - browser compatibility;